voltrue2/gracenode/modules/log/README.md

 #### console

 If set to true, gracenode will send log to stdout stream of node.js process.

+Log module uses console object of node.js.
+This is a blocking operation.
+It is better to turn this option off in production.

 `"console": true or false`